First Iranian oil tanker docks in Venezuela - France 24

 Caracas (AFP)

-The first of five Iranian tankers carrying much-needed gasoline and oil derivatives has docked in Venezuela and a second one entered its waters, the government said on Monday amid concern in Washington over the burgeoning relationship.
+The first of five Iranian tankers carrying much-needed gasoline and oil derivatives docked in Venezuela on Monday, Caracas announced amid concern in Washington over the burgeoning relationship between countries it sees as international pariahs.

-"Images of the arrival of the first ship 'Fortune' at our refinery in El Palito.
-We keep going and WINNING!" wrote Oil Minister Tareck El Aissami on Twitter.
+In a statement delivered on state television, Oil Minister Tareck El Aissami said the convoy was an expression of the Venezuelan people's "self-determination" and praised Tehran's friendship at a time of need.

+"What great fortune to have Iran in these times," said the minister, surrounded by members of the military leadership.

 The Fortune arrived in Venezuela's territorial waters on Saturday night, escorted by the Venezuelan navy.

-The navy on Twitter said its ships were escorting a second tanker, the Forest, which it said entered the country's waters on Monday.
+The navy on Twitter said its ships were escorting a second tanker, the Forest, which it said entered the country's waters early Monday.

-The Fortune docked at the El Palito refinery port in the northern state of Carabobo.

-The vital shipment arrives during a coronavirus lockdown at a time of chronic fuel shortage in the crisis-wracked South American country.

 The other Iranian tankers -- Petunia, Faxon, Clavel and Forest -- will arrive in the next few days, state television said.